Lithrun/Erios-Documentation/_pages/progress.md

 ## NPCs
 > Characters populate the world and keep it interesting.
 They may be your foe or ally, yet there is a lot you can do with them.
 They will also do things on their own, as Erios is the world that they live in.

-Some items in the list may have a tag like `[C1]`, this means that this functionality was added / is going to be added in that chapter update

 - [x] State System
 - [ ] Navigation System